 - Click on "birth" as a life event.

-- Enter the birthplace and year if you know them.
+- Enter the birthplace and year if you know them and perform the search.

 Here's how you can use them to further your research: